cosyd/screenpi/README.md

 sudo chmod a+x install.sh
 sudo ./install.sh
 ```
 Attention, the script overwrites some system config files.
 Even though it creates backups in the process: If you are installing this to a Raspi Pi with more stuff already on it, better do the steps manually.
 In that case check out the script and enter it one by one / edit the config files manually.
-Also bear in mind, even if you do that - the waveshare driver is also agressively and overwrites config files, so pay attention before applying it to an existing system, too.
+Also bear in mind, even if you do that - the waveshare driver is also agressive and overwrites config files, so pay attention before applying it to an existing system, too.

 ## Configuring the stream